 What We Need

 We are looking for an individual that enjoys research regarding the health of dairy cattle.
-Someone who can monitor safety compliance.
-Excels at building relationships with multiple stakeholders.
+Someone who can monitor safety compliance and excels at building relationships with multiple stakeholders.
 We need someone that has strong customer service skills with a focus on excellence.
 Additionally, we need someone who has:

 Associate's degree in animal science or related field and 2+ years of research and/or lab management experience or the equivalent combination of education and experience.